 You might have seen a Lattice Board in our centres and wondered what on earth it was all about.
 TCA Director Alan Cassidy tells us a little more about the board and most importantly how you can improve your climbing through a Lattice Assessment.

-Lattice Assessments are no longer available in Bristol, but you can contact our coaches for bespoke training.
+UPDATE Lattice Assessments are no longer available in TCA, but you can contact our coaches for bespoke training.
 If you want to get some inspiration for training as well as exercises designed specifically for the Lattice Board, download the excellent free app Crimpd.

 Let’s start with a bit of

 Once upon a time in a galaxy (not that) far, far away; climbing walls were not what they have become.
 Back then, (the early 2000s) the GB senior lead climbing team was going through a bad patch – British comp climbing had such a big talent deficit that people like me and Rob Sutton (TCA Director) were good enough to make the team!

 The team was coached by English sports scientist Dave Binney and Tom Randall, who at the time was not even a “Wide Boy” yet.
 Dave had developed a test in his basement to investigate endurance capacity in rock climbers forearms.
 As a test subject, I was taken into Dave’s Sheffield basement and forced to hang on to a single rung, foot on campus board with one, alternating hand, for a very long time.
 The test was informative but lacked some specificity.
 In that basement, Tom clearly saw some potential – although sadly it wasn’t for me to stand on a World Cup podium.